medavidallsop/pb4wp/README.md

 # Recommendations

-Consider the following recommendations when using this boilerplate for your plugin:
+Consider the following recommendations for your plugin:

 - Use a PHP Scoper like wpify/scoper if using non-dev composer dependencies.
 - Use GitHub actions to perform checks on code using phpcs:check and prettier:check